 You can either create a new workspace or configure an existing slack workspace.
 The following is the procedure to configure slack integration to a OpenEBS cluster.

-Click on Slack on the left panel in the project level page and then click on Connect a new Slack card.
-Configure a new Slack workspace if you do not have a Slack workspace, then enter the workspace Slack URL and click Continue.
+Click on Slack on the left panel from the project page and then click on Connect a new Slack card.
+Configure a new Slack workspace if you do not have a Slack workspace,.
+Provide the workspace Slack URL and click Continue.

 The following screen is displayed if you already have a Slack workspace, for example, Kingdom.
 Enter your email address and password and then click on Sign in.